Medical Women in America (and beyond)

 1851

-Dr. Elizabeth Blackwell returned to America and rejected for a position within a large dispensary in New York.
+Dr. Elizabeth Blackwell returned to America and was rejected for a position within a large dispensary in New York.
 Frustrated, she set up her own practice.
 She described it as a very lonely route with very little help but plenty of criticism and antagonism.
 She describes the time filled with loneliness, financial anxiety, professional insecurity and fear of male violence.

 Dr. Nancy Talbot Clark